DDVP95/BasicDailyChessPuzzle/README.md

 GOOGLE_TOKEN_URI=https://oauth2.googleapis.com/token
 GOOGLE_USER_INFO_URI=https://www.googleapis.com/oauth2/v3/userinfo
 GOOGLE_USER_NAME_ATTRIBUTE=sub

 Database setup

-Start MySQL and create the database:
+Start MySQL and create the database.

-bash
-Copy
-Edit
 mysql -u root -p
-sql
-Copy
-Edit
 CREATE DATABASE cadb;

-Running the application
+Run the application

-bash
-Copy
-Edit
 mvn clean install
 mvn spring-boot:run

-The application will run at:
+The application will be available at http://localhost:8080
-http://localhost:8080

-Accessing the app
+Login options

-Open the URL in your browser and log in either with Google OAuth2 or with the basic user credentials from .env.
+Sign in with Google OAuth2

+Or use the basic user credentials from your .env file
-Once logged in, you can start solving the daily chess puzzles.

 Technologies used

-Java 17

-Spring Boot 3

-Spring Security (OAuth2)

-Hibernate & JPA

-MySQL

-Maven

-chess.js (move validation)

-Bootstrap / TailwindCSS
+Java 17, Spring Boot 3, Spring Security (OAuth2), Hibernate & JPA, MySQL, Maven, chess.js, Bootstrap/TailwindCSS.

 What I learned

-Google OAuth2 integration with Spring Security
+Google OAuth2 with Spring Security

 Managing secrets with environment variables

-Database integration with Hibernate and JPA
+JPA/Hibernate with MySQL

 Password salting and hashing

-Logging and debugging
+Structured logging and debugging

-Using chess.js in combination with a backend
+Integrating chess.js with a Spring Boot app

 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License (see LICENSE).

 Future improvements